28 hours of battle in Mosul

 "God give them strength," the mom, Umm Abdullah, says.
 "It's only 11.
 We still have a full night of this?"

 This family has nothing left.
-They sold their gold-colored car to make money.
+They sold their gold and car to make money.
 Why didn't you leave, I ask.
 The father worked at the electrical company.
 It was a good salary but then the salary stopped.
 By then it was too late.

 The kids don't flinch or cry.
 Everyone quickly falls back asleep.